ricardoprins/CFMKids/README.md

 - Step 1: Fork this project.
 All your work will be done in your fork.
 - Step 2: Always remember to pull/rebase before working on your fork.
 Make sure you have the most updated files on your fork before you begin!
 - Step 3: After you are done with your changes, submit your changes through a Pull Request (PR).
 Make sure your code is working before you submit your PR.
+- Step 4: Your PR will be merged once it passes all tests.
+Make sure to add tests to your code!